Free Waterfalls!

 Whether you are a seasoned mountain biker or tackling the trails on two wheels for the first time, there is a spot in the Finger Lakes for you.
 Area parks offer everything from technical single-track to wide stone-dust rail trails if you know where to look.
 For your next ride, check out this list of favorite spots in the region, chosen by the staff at the Finger Lakes Land Trust.

-And be sure to connect with local mountain bike groups like Cycle-CNY, CNY Dirt, and the Finger Lakes Cycling Club who volunteer to maintain area trails and host events.
+And be sure to connect with local mountain bike groups like Cycle-CNY and CNY Dirt who volunteer to maintain area trails and host events.

 Photo: Nigel Kent